CSCfi/csc-user-guide/docs/computing/lustre.md

 called **file striping**.
 Logically, a file is a linear sequence of bytes.
 In file striping, the file is split in chunks of bytes that are located on different OSTs, so that the read/write operations can be performed concurrently.

 Striping can increase the bandwidth available for accessing files, however, there is also an overhead due to increase in network operations and possible server contention.
 Thus, striping is normally beneficial only for large files.

 As the supercomputers have many more nodes than OSSs/OSTs, the I/O performance can vary a lot depending on the I/O workload of the whole supercomputer.

-In parallel program, performance is improved when each parallel process accesses different stripe of a file during parallel I/O. Moreover, in order to avoid network contention each process should access as few OSTs/OSSs as possible.
+In a parallel program, performance is improved when each parallel process accesses a different stripe of a file during parallel I/O. Moreover, in order to avoid network contention each process should access as few OSTs/OSSs as possible.
 This can be achieved through stripe alignment.
 Best performance is obtained when the data is distributed uniformly to OSTs, and the parallel processes access the file at offsets that